cacttus/strainer/README.md

 ### Details:

-   The purpose of this program is to aid artists in drawing.
+   The purpose of this program is to aid artists in drawing but it can be used for other purposes.

-   Cycles random images (xviewer) for the specified time in a directory.
+   The program simply counts down a timer and calls the specified program on a random image (png,jpg,gif) with xviewer by default.

-   Allows you to go back through the images and pause and play.
+   Controls allows you to navigate the past files and change time

 ### Controls: